Flipkart/typescriptpoet/README.md

 }
 ```

-And this is the (exciting) code to generate it with JavaPoet:
+And this is the (exciting) code to generate it with TypescriptPoet:

 ```java
 MethodSpec main = MethodSpec.methodBuilder("printMessage")